piggly-dev/php-decimal/README.md

 vendor/bin/phpunit
 ```

 > You must always run tests with PHP 7.3 and greater.
+Any changes at this library need to pass of all oldest and newests tests.

+> **!!** Some tests are heavy, be careful while testing them, they may require huge memory available.

 ## Contributions